 A minor PD in the implementation of a single radiation protection barrier results in a minimal reduction in the protection of health and safety.
 However, a PD that renders a radiation protection program barrier ineffective, or indicates that a barrier is ineffective, would be appropriately classified as a more-than-minor PD.

-When determining if a PD could reasonably be viewed as a precursor to a significant event, inspection staff should evaluate whether the PD could have resulted in, or did result in, an overexposure to a real individual (i.e. a “significant event” is viewed as an exposure beyond the dose limits contained in 10 CFR Part 20 or other radiation safety-related criteria in section 04.05 of IMC 0309).
+When determining if a PD could reasonably be viewed as a precursor to a significant event, inspection staff should evaluate whether the PD could have resulted in, or did result in, an overexposure to a real individual (i.e., a “significant event” is viewed as an exposure beyond the dose limits contained in 10 CFR Part 20 or other radiation safety-related criteria in section 04.05 of IMC 0309).
 To determine if an overexposure was a reasonable potential outcome, inspection staff should consider whether events, as they occurred, or with a minor, realistic alteration of circumstances (e.g., timing, source strength, distance and shielding), would have resulted in an over-exposure to a real individual, and not merely whether a series of events could be postulated that could result in an over-exposure.

 When determining if a PD would have the potential to lead to a more significant safety concern, inspection staff should evaluate if events, as they occurred, or with a minor, realistic alteration of circumstances, were indicative of a failure of a radiation protection program barrier, or if the PD resulted in an actual personnel safety concern (e.g., faulty respiratory protection equipment).
 In applying this guidance, inspection staff can consider mitigating measures for the deficient barrier that were in place at the time of occurrence (e.g., use of electronic alarming dosimeter with appropriately conservative dose rate alarm set points), and (2) the actual radiological risk introduced by the PD.
 The radiological risk consists of resultant doses, or doses that could have reasonably occurred with minor, realistic adjustments to events as they occurred.
 In general, the radiological risk is expressed in terms of dose to real individuals; however, in certain circumstances the risk to health and safety is not adequately reflected in the resulting dose and thus other factors must be considered in determining the level of radiological risk (e.g., magnitude of radiological hazards).